Two Napier Boys' High School students have been named the East Coast FMG Junior Young Farmers of the Year.

 Almost 72 high school students from across the East Coast worked in pairs to tackle a range of challenges at Pukemiro Station.

 The modules tested the students' practical and theoretical skills, and included a quiz hosted by Te Radar.

-Beamish hopes to secure a coveted two-year cadetship at Smedley Station next year.
+Finn hopes to secure a coveted two-year cadetship at Smedley Station next year.

 "I'm looking forward to attending the open day in early June.
 It would be an amazing opportunity if I got accepted there," he said.

-Beamish is from a sheep and beef farm in Ongaonga and is a border at Napier Boys' High School.
+Finn is from a sheep and beef farm in Ongaonga and is a border at Napier Boys' High School.

 His schoolmates Guy von Dadelszen, 15, and Macabe King, 15 took out second place.

 "Hopefully competing at home will give us an advantage.
 We're really looking forward to it," said Macabe.

 Both teams will represent the East Coast in the FMG Junior Young Farmer of the Year Grand Final in Hawke's Bay.

 "We're feeling pretty confident heading into the grand final.
 It's great that we know what to expect this time around," said Guy.